sst/guide/_chapters/configure-multiple-aws-profiles.md

 ---
 layout: post
+title: Configure Multiple AWS Profiles
+description: To use multiple IAM credentials to deploy your Serverless application you need to create a new AWS CLI profile.
+On local set the default AWS profile using the AWS_PROFILE bash variable.
+To deploy using your new profile use the "--aws-profile" option for the "serverless deploy" command.
+Alternatively, you can use the "profile:" setting in your serverless.yml.
+date: 2017-03-21 00:00:00
+context: all
+comments_id: 90
 ---

 When we configured our AWS CLI in the [Configure the AWS CLI]({% link _chapters/configure-the-aws-cli.md %}) chapter, we used the `aws configure` command to set the IAM credentials of the AWS account we wanted to use to deploy our serverless application to.